yale-cpsc-419-sp23/pset-1-cli/README.md

 Each `place` in the world (at least, those places associated with an object or agent in the YUAG collection) has a corresponding row in the `places` table.
 A place's `label` is the English name used to refer to that place A place is typically a town, city, state, or country, but the kind of a place is not identified directly in the database.
+Instead, the `places` table contains a column `part_of` that refers to a *different* place's `id`.
+The `longitude` and `latitude` columns are the coordinates on Earth of the identified place.
-Instead, the `places` table contains a column `url` which refers to a file (probably a `json` file) containing additional information about the place.
+Column `url` refers to a file (a JSON file) containing additional information about the place.

 **Your first step must be to familiarize yourself with the database.**
 There are hundreds of thousands of rows in the database.